 Are you exhausted by the end of the day and the thought of making even the most basic decision sends you into despair?
 You may be experiencing what is known as Decision Fatigue.
 Decision Fatigue is a result of being forced to make too many decisions in a fixed period of time.
 If you are experiencing decision fatigue this can result in risky decision making, or the avoidance of making any decisions at all – both of which can be very detrimental in divorce proceedings.

 Being under stress for a long period of time can result in the manifestation of physical symptom such as headaches, stomach aches, chest tightness, sleep problems or a variety of other medical concerns.
 The physical symptoms of burn out may come on gradually or seemingly occur all at once.
 A doctor can help manage your stress and physical symptoms so don’t hesitate to make an appointment with a professional if you experience any new physical symptoms during a stressful period in your life.

 Relying on vices to get you through the day

-You may find yourself turning to booze, comfort foods, drugs or other vices during periods of stress as these behaviours attempt to numb reality and offer a short-term escape from reality.
-However, the reality is that turning to alcohol or drugs can worsen your anxiety and make your burn out symptoms much worse.
+You may find yourself turning to alcohol, comfort foods, drugs or other vices during periods of stress as these behaviours attempt to numb reality and offer a short-term escape.
+However, research shows that turning to alcohol or drugs can worsen anxiety and make symptoms of burn out much worse.
 If you are struggling with substance abuse there are many resources available.